Glassdoor/PreferenceX/README.md

 private val greetingText: String? = null
 ```

-PrefX also takes advantage of Kotlin's default values in parameters and the generated code creates an optional parameter in the getter.
+PreferenceX also takes advantage of Kotlin's default values in parameters and the generated code creates an optional parameter in the getter.
 This is useful for one off-ing a different defaultValue than the one you provided in the annotation.

 **Generated Code**
 ```kotlin